jyang-cpr/cpr-platform-sphinx-tutorials/doc/Installing.rst

     sudo apt-get install ros-noetic-PLATFORM-robot

-2. The PLATFORM bringup service must be configured.
-In terminal, run
+2. Install PLATFORM's ``robot_upstart`` job and configure the PLATFORM bringup service, so that ROS will launch each time the robot starts.
+In terminal, run:

 .. code-block:: bash

   rosrun PLATFORM_bringup install
   sudo systemctl daemon-reload

-3. Finally, start ROS.
+3. Finally, start ROS for the first time.
 In terminal, run:

 .. code-block:: bash